guiyan2018/Fast-and-Coherent-Video-Object-Segmentation/README.md

 -------------------------------------------------------------------------

 This code is a simplified implementation of the video object segmentation method described in the following paper:
-Yan Gui, Ying Tan, Dao-Jian Zeng, Zhi-Feng Xie and Yi-Yu Cai: "Reliable and Dynamic Appearance Modeling and Label Consistency Enforcing for Fast and Coherent Video Object Segmentation with the Bilateral Grid", Aug.
-2019.
+Yan Gui, Ying Tan, Dao-Jian Zeng, Zhi-Feng Xie and Yi-Yu Cai: Reliable and Dynamic Appearance Modeling and Label Consistency Enforcing for Fast and Coherent Video Object Segmentation with the Bilateral Grid, 2019, DOI: 10.1109/TCSVT.2019.2961267.

 1. We implemented our prototype system with  C++ and the OpenCV 3.1.0 library.